TamerB/ecommerce-stocks-tracker/README.md

 #### `DB_SOURCE`
 Database source.
 ### `DB_CONTAINER_NAME`
-DB Container name.
+Database Container name.
 This is used by Makefile to Run DB Docker container, create DB, and drop DB.
+### `DB_NAME`
+Database name

 ## Curl